 If you want a small coffee grinder, manual grinders are a space-saving solution.
 They’re also cheaper, portable, and fairly quiet.
 On the other hand, it can be hard to adjust the coffee grind size and it can take a long time and be a bit of a workout.

 Electric grinders are faster and easier to use.
 If you drink a lot of coffee, these are both perks.
 But they’re also more expensive.

 With an electric grinder, you’ll also want to consider speed, which is measured in revolutions per minute.
 The higher the RPM, the more consistent the grind size.
-But the faster the motor, the more heat produced, which can reduce flavour and aroma, so you have to strike a balance.
+But the faster the motor, the more heat produced, which can reduce flavor and aroma, so you have to strike a balance.

 Blade vs burr grinders

-A blade grinder is just like a food processor except the edges of the blades are slightly blunted.
+A blade grinder is just like a food processor except that the edges of the blades are slightly blunted.
 The blade then spins, chopping up the coffee beans.